 Highland Day Wear or Evening Dress.
-Think of this as busines suit or Black Tie.
-The Kilt remains the same but all the other parts are different.
+Think of this as business suit or Black Tie.
+The Kilt remains the same, but all the other parts are different.

 Belts with buckles are optional and often worn.
 For Day wear black or brown.
-I would not recommend wear with a waistcoat or vest.
+I would not recommend wearing a belt with a waistcoat or vest.

 The Sporran is your pocket.
 It is simple leather and can also be an animal head.
 This is worn with a sporran belt or chain.
 A band sporran (long horse hair) is only used by pipe bands and the military.